-A Brazilian soccer/football goalkeeper, Fernandes de Souza, who was charged for the torture and murder of his ex-girlfriend (by feeding her to the dogs) tells people: “What happened, happened.
-I made a mistake, a serious one, but mistakes happens.
+A Brazilian soccer/football goalkeeper, Fernandes de Souza, who was charged with the torture and murder of his ex-girlfriend (by feeding her to the dogs) tells people: “What happened, happened.
+I made a mistake, a serious one, but mistakes happen.
 I’m not a bad guy.”

 He goes on by saying that people are trying to stop him from achieving his dream just because of one mistake.
 Torture, murder and feeding the pieces you dismembered to the dog isn’t a “mistake”.